-Book 3 in the Garden of Allah series
+Book Three in the Hollywood’s Garden of Allah series

 Hollywood, 1939: When Tinseltown begins to woo wunderkind Orson Welles, he stashes himself at the Chateau Marmont until he’s ready to make his splashy entrance.
 But gossip columnist Kathryn Massey knows he’s there.